-This component of the degree comprises three compulsory modules and one module whose content the student is free to determine.
-For students pursuing a doctorate the scope of each compulsory module and of the Electives module is five study points.
-For those working on a licentiate degree, the scope of the Academic Expertise component is 10 study points; the entire content of the component is elective.
+This study component comprises three compulsory modules and one module whose content the student is free to determine.
+For students pursuing a doctorate the scope of each compulsory module and the elective module is five study points.
+For those working on a licentiate degree, the scope of the Academic Expertise component is 10 study points and the entire content of the component is elective.